-Urban forest professionals are also acutely aware that almost 80% of the population worldwide lives in metropolitan areas or in cities and towns, and that urbanization is a significant demographic trend of the 21st century.
+Urban forest professionals are also acutely aware that almost 80% of the population worldwide lives in metropolitan areas or in cities and towns, and urbanization is a significant demographic trend of the 21st century.
 The climate, ecosystem, and social benefits of urban forests flow directly to the people and communities who live in cities and towns.

-The City Forest Credits White Paper also describes some of the programs that are beginning under City Forest Credit's existing protocols.
+The White Paper also describes some of the programs that are beginning under our existing protocols.
+While these may not reach the scale of the large forest projects in developing countries, they would be of historic scale for city forests.
 A program in Austin, TX has the potential to conduct riparian re-forestation along 900 miles of rivers and stream, almost 10,000 acres.
-An urban forest preservation program in King County (metropolitan Seattle) could generate credits on 1,500 acres of enormously valuable

-14 http://www.climateactionreserve.org/how/protocols/urban-forest/ urban forest, with quantified storm water, air quality, and energy savings benefits in the tens of millions of dollars.
+An urban forest preservation program in King County (metropolitan Seattle) could generate credits on 1,500 acres of enormously valuable urban forest, with quantified storm water, air quality, and energy savings benefits in the tens of millions of dollars.